 The Enrollment Process for Admitted Students

-Prior to enrollment, students will be required to answer the following question regarding disciplinary history:
+Prior to enrollment, students will be required to answer the following questions regarding disciplinary history:

 Have you ever been found responsible for a disciplinary violation at any educational institution you have attended from the 9th grade (or the international equivalent) forward, whether related to academic misconduct or behavioral misconduct, that resulted in a disciplinary action?
 If Yes, please explain below.